klfl1012/arxiv-paper-webapp/README.md

-# arvix-paper-webapp
+# arxiv-paper-webapp

 This will be a streamlit webapp that allows user to:

-    - query arvix for papers via arvix python api
+    - query arxiv for papers via arxiv python api
     - download papers from query results
     - illustrate query results in an embedded vec space based on the summary of the papers